 When one talks about erotic temples of India, it is mostly Khajuraho.
 Believe it or not, tucked in the lanes of Almora we chanced upon an ancient temple that had panels of erotica on its walls.
 This was the Nanda Devi Temple built by the kings of the Chand Dynasty who ruled Kumaon.
 Nanda Devi, their presiding deity, is a form of Goddess Parvati and is highly revered by locals.
 Parvati or Uma or Durga, as per Hindu mythology is the daughter of King Himalaya.
 Hence worship of this Goddess, in her various forms, is very common in the Himalayan regions of India and Nepal.

 The stone-carved shrines had Shiva lingam and a relatively plain shrine at the back, layered with grout and painted yellow, housed the statue of Nanda Devi.
-While the stone idol of the goddess was covered in flowers and a bright coloured shroud, given the trident, we believe it was a form close to Durga or Mahishashurmardini.
+While the stone idol of the goddess was covered in flowers and a bright-colored shroud, given the trident, we believe it was a form close to Durga or Mahishashurmardini.
 It gave us goosebumps to think the gods in this temple had been continuously worshipped since its inception 1000 years ago.

 Given that erotic statues had found places of pride all over this temple of worship, it was clear that acts of love were considered elements of beauty in ancient India.
 Alas, in terms of the prudishness of Indian societies today, how far we have moved backward in time!